z0on/Multivariate_GWAS/README.md

 * *manh* : manhattan plot data (zscores, pvalues) for ALL analyzed sites;
 * *sample.scores* : sample scores along the first constrained ordination axis.

-Also, unless *plots=FALSE* option is given, there will be *_plots.pdf* files generated for each chromosome, containing the following plots:
+Also, unless *plots=FALSE* option was given, there will be *_plots.pdf* files generated for each chromosome, containing the following plots:

 ![sample ordination](sample_ordination.png)
 * constrained ordination plot for samples, and the trait(s) vector(s).
 The analysis uses sample scores along the first constrained axis, CAP1, but multiple correlated traits can be used to define it.

 ![qq plot](qqplot.png)
 * q-q plot of SNP scores along CAP1 compared to SNP scores along a very high-order MDS representing noise.
 Departure upwards from the red line at the top right corner indicates positive signal, departure downwards in the lower left corner - negative signal.
+IN this case, these is positive signal, but no negative signal.

 ![snp scores](snp_ordination.png)
 * SNP scores in the same ordination space: CAP1 (trait) vs MDS100 (noise).
-Colored rings are increasing z-scores, the outmost ring iz z > 5.
+Colored rings are increasing z-scores of distamnce from 0, the outmost ring iz z > 5.
 The idea is to check if the cloud is more extended / has more outliers along CAP1 compared to MDS100.

 ![raw manhattan](raw_mahnattan.png)
 * Manhattan plot of all analyzed sites.
-Adjusted p-values are supposed to be genome-wide, if the total number of analyzed SNPs (across the whole genome) is supplied to *RDA_GWAS.R* as *nsites=1234567* argument.
+Adjusted p-values are supposed to be genome-wide, if the total number of analyzed SNPs (across the whole genome) was supplied to *RDA_GWAS.R* as *nsites=1234567* argument.

 ![pruned manhattan](pruned_manhattan.png)
 * Manhattan plot for distace-pruned top-zscore SNPs.
 Pruning follows the same procedure as LD-pruning but with distances instead of LD (LD stuff is currently in the works).
 In short, the top z-score SNP is chosen first, then the next one is the one that has highest z-score at least *prune.dist* away from the first one, and so on. *prune.dist* is the argument to *RDA_GWAS.R*, default is 50000.

 To compile all chromosomes together and plot genome-wide manhattan plot (only uses contigs with "chr" in the name!):
 ```bash